shannon-codes/iOS-Movie-Night/README.md

 # iOS-Movie-Night
-This was my final group project for iOS Mobile Application Development.
+This was my final group project for iOS Mobile Application Development course.
 It was a team project alongside Scott, Andrei, and Afsar.

 Programming Language: Swift
 Development Environment: Xcode 10.3, deployment target is minimum iOS 12.4, iPhone XR Simulator